JurajNyiri/PlexMeetsHomeAssistant/README.md

 - **androidtv**: Entity id of your media_player configured via [Android TV](https://www.home-assistant.io/integrations/androidtv/).
 See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant/tree/main#android-tv-or-fire-tv).
 - **kodi**: Entity id of your media_player configured via [Kodi](https://www.home-assistant.io/integrations/kodi/).
 See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant/tree/main#kodi).
+- **plexPlayer**: Name or machine ID of your plex client.
+Use this if you do not have devices above.
+See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant/tree/main#all-other-plex-clients).

 Example of card configuration: